-Source: Research Data (2025)
+Note.
+Research Data (2025)

 Descriptive statistics on access to credit

 Based on the findings shown in the descriptive statistics in Table 3 and Figure 2 below, access to credit among respondents in Trans Nzoia County is relatively high.
 The mean value is 0.76 on a binary scale (where 1 = has access and 0 = no access), with a standard deviation of 0.427.
 This indicates that approximately 76% of the respondents reported having access to credit facilities, while the remaining 24% do not.